alexandrbig/electron-playwright/README.md

-# electron-playwright
+# Playwright config for electron
-Testing electron with playwright
+see fork with electron react boilerplate and playwright https://github.com/alexandrbig/electron-react-boilerplate